charanteja333/macdevsetup/README.md

     "word_wrap": false
 }```

 Feel free to tweak these to your preference.
 When done, save the file and close it.
-I use to
+I use the Flatland Monkai theme.

 Now for the color.
 I'm going to change two things: the **Theme** (which is how the tabs, the file explorer on the left, etc. look) and the **Color Scheme** (the colors of the code).
 Again, feel free to pick different ones, or stick with the default.